coreyeross25/java-receipt-generator/README.md

 * `String`
 * Conditionals (`if / else`)
 * Basic object creation (`new ClassName()`)

-Perfect addition — this reinforces **real dev workflow habits** without adding technical overload.

-Here’s a **student-facing section** you can paste directly into the README.
-It’s written clearly, step-by-step, and assumes **beginner Git knowledge**.

 ---

 ## Git Workflow: Clone, Branch, and Commit